tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 Then we have reasons why the "functional" snippet doesn't get **even better**.

-The imperative version has the following visible problems, and **I encourage you to reason the code snippets** to figure them out:
+The imperative version has the following visible problems, and **I encourage you to reason the code snippets** to figure them out.

+## General Concerns

+I'll address concerns from this snippet that can be explained out generally as listed items.

+### Async Await

 - Imperatively needs to add `async` to the function signature:
   - It leads to the "async-await hell".